yasmcse/mini-mb/README.md

 ## What we are looking for…
 - A working Android application that meets the criteria required
 - Clean coding style
-- Demonstration of architecture choices
+- Demonstration of architecture decisions
-- UI considerations including validation
+- UI considerations (including validation)
 - Unit Tests

 ## The Project…
-The project includes the networking code and models to complete the task, you will just need to integrate them and implement the logic.
+The project includes the networking code and models needed to complete the task, you will just need to integrate them and implement the logic.

 - The `networking/Networking` class contains the **OkHttp** and **Retrofit** instances with the required headers for an unauthenticated request.
 - The `models` package contains the request and response models with all the fields required to complete the task.